Beer: Medieval

 Beer was spread through Europe by Germanic and Celtic tribes as far back as 3000 BC, and it was mainly brewed on a domestic scale.
 The product that the early Europeans drank might not be recognised as beer by most people today.
 Alongside the basic starch source, the early European beers may have contained fruits, honey, numerous types of plants, spices, and other substances such as narcotic herbs.
 This mixture was called gruit, where if some were improperly heated could cause hallucinations.
 The mixture of gruit was different from every brewer.
-What they did not contain was hops, as that was a later addition, first mentioned in Europe around 822 by a Carolingian Abbot and again in 1067 by abbess Hildegard of Bingen.
+What they did not contain was hops, as that was a later addition, first mentioned in Europe around 822 by a Carolingian Abbot and again in the twelfth century by abbess Hildegard of Bingen.

 In 1516, William IV, Duke of Bavaria adopted the Reinheitsgebot (purity law), perhaps the oldest food-quality regulation still in use in the 21st century, according to which the only allowed ingredients of beer are water, hops, and barley-malt.
 Beer produced before the Industrial Revolution was made and sold on a domestic scale, although by the 7th century AD, beer was also being produced and sold by European monasteries.
 During the Industrial Revolution, the production of beer moved from artisanal to industrial manufacture, while domestic production ceased to be significant by the end of the 19th century.

 Modern

 In 1912, brown bottles began to be used by the Joseph Schlitz Brewing Company of Milwaukee, Wisconsin, in the United States.
 This innovation has since been accepted worldwide as it prevents light rays from degrading the quality and stability of beer.
 The brewing industry is a global business, consisting of several dominant multinational companies and many thousands of smaller producers, ranging from brewpubs to regional breweries.
 As of 2006, more than 133 e9l of beer are sold per year, producing global revenues of US$294.5 billion.
-In 2010, China's beer consumption hit 450 e9l, or nearly twice that of the United States, but only 5 per cent sold were premium beers, compared with 50 per cent in France and Germany.
+In 2010, China's beer consumption hit 45 e9l, or nearly twice that of the United States, but only 5 per cent sold were premium beers, compared with 50 per cent in France and Germany.
 Beer is the most widely consumed of all alcoholic drinks.
 A widely publicised study in 2018 suggested that sudden decreases in barley production due to extreme drought and heat could in the future cause substantial volatility in the availability and price of beer.